2 Basis of preparation and changes to accounting policies

 2.4 Adoption of new standards, interpretations and amendments

-The accounting policies adopted in the preparation of the interim condensed consolidated financial statements are consistent with those followed in the preparation FMO’s annual consolidated financial statements for the year ended 31 December 2019, except for the adoption of new standards effective as of January 1, 2020.
+The accounting policies adopted in the preparation of the interim condensed consolidated financial statements are consistent with those followed in the preparation of FMO’s annual consolidated financial statements for the year ended 31 December 2020, except for the adoption of new standards effective as of January 1, 2021.
 FMO has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.
 The following standards, amendments to published standards and interpretations were adopted in the current year.

 2.5 Standards issued but not yet effective

 Other significant standards issued, but not yet endorsed by the European Union and not yet effective up to the date of issuance of FMO’s Interim Report 2021, are listed below.